StellarFw/stellar-framework.com/src/guide/http.md

 ## Send Files

 Stellar also can serve files to the client.
-The Stellar does not cache files, in each request files are read from disk.
-The following code is an example of how to serve a customer file from an action:
+Stellar does not cache files; in each request files are read from disk.
+The following code is an example of how to send a file to the client from within an action:

 ```javascript
 // specifies the file to send to the client